AOEpeople/MageTestStand/README.md

 ## Requirements

-- database 'mage' (user 'root', blank password) This is the datatbase Magento uses
+- database 'mageteststand' (user 'root', blank password) This is the datatbase Magento uses
-- database 'mage_test' (user 'root', blank password) This is the dummy database EcomDev_PHPUnit will use.
+- database 'mageteststand_test' (user 'root', blank password) This is the dummy database EcomDev_PHPUnit will use.
 Although you can configure this to use the original database, some tests (including fixtures) will behave differently...
 - You can specify the database credentials using
   - `MAGENTO_DB_HOST`
   - `MAGENTO_DB_USER`